Create a player character

 These names can be anything that makes sense to you.
 If you want to use

-“walk_down_right” or “moving_towards_and_right” for example instead of
+“walk_down_right” or “moving_towards_and_right”, for example, instead of

-“walkfrontright” then you can do that.
+“walkfrontright” then you can.
 The ESCAnimationResource

 described below will link the direction the character is walking to the